 ✔ A new Quest model has been released recently in October 2024.

-✔ It may have less features as the Quest 3 like less sharp displays but it is more compact and comfortable.
+✔ It may have less features when compared to the Quest 3 like less sharp displays but it is more affordable.

 Final Verdict – Which One Should You Buy?